pesho-ivanov/martinus.github.io/_posts/2019/2019-04-01-hashmap-benchmarks-01-overview.md

 * [Abseil's Hash](https://abseil.io/docs/cpp/guides/hash) `absl:Hash`: An extremely fast hash, that works very well in all situations I have tested.
 * [FNV1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function#FNV-1a_hash) A very simple hash that is used by Microsoft in  Visual Studio 2017.
 Interestingly, they even use this byte-wise hash for integral types.
 My benchmark has its own implementation, but in my experiments it has produced the same assembler code as the original Microsoft variant.
 * [Folly's Hash](https://github.com/facebook/folly/tree/master/folly/hash) `folly::hasher`: Unfortunately I could not find any documentation.
 It seems to be well optimized and uses native crc instruction if available.
 Unfortunately the result is only a 32bit hash which can work badly for some hashmap variants.
-* Identity Hash. `libstdc++` simply casts integral types to `size_t` and uses this as a hash function.
+* [libstdc++-v3](https://github.com/gcc-mirror/gcc/blob/master/libstdc++-v3/include/bits/functional_hash.h) simply casts integral types to `size_t` and uses this as a hash function.
 It is obviously the fastest hash, but many hashmap implementations rely on a somewhat good avalanching hash quality so this seems to be a rather bad choice.
 * [martinus's robin-hood-hashing](https://github.com/martinus/robin-hood-hashing) `robin_hood::hash` is based on abseil's hash for integral types, with minor modifications.

 # How is benchmarked?